austozi/selfhosted/adguardhome/README.md

 ## Install

 1. Download the docker-compose.yml file to the Docker host.
+2. Edit the docker-compose.yml file as necessary.
-2. Execute `docker-compose up -d` from the same directory as the docker-compose.yml file.
+3. Execute `docker-compose up -d` from the same directory as the docker-compose.yml file.

 ## Configure